wh0o7/TelegramMusicStatus/README.md

 For a step-by-step setup and more, head over to the project repository.

+**AIMPWebSocket Requirements:**
+For AIMPWebSocket to work properly, you'll need to install the [AIMP plugin](https://github.com/wh0o7/CurrentlyPlayingInfoAIMPPlugin) 😊.
+This plugin is necessary to capture information about the currently playing track in AIMP and transmit it over the WebSocket connection.
+Follow the installation instructions provided in the plugin's repository to ensure seamless integration between AIMP and AIMPWebSocket.

 ## Contributing 🤝

 Open to suggestions!
 Feel free to raise issues or make pull requests on [GitHub](https://github.com/wh0o7/TelegramMusicStatus/issues).